Real Life (novel): Reception

-According to the review aggregator Book Marks, which collected 23 reviews, Real Life was generally well received by critics.
 Fellow writers Roxane Gay, Garth Greenwell, and Danielle Evans praised the novel.
 Jeremy O. Harris wrote a "glowing review" in The New York Times.
 Eren Orbey, writing for The New Yorker, praised the novel for its depiction of Wallace's isolation, and for "endow[ing] his narrative with the precision of science and the intimacy of memoir".
 Rather than resorting to satire or having his main character complain about microaggressions, he illustrates the "relentless abrasion of dignity that is familiar to many people of color on such campuses".
 According to Orbey, while Wallace's removal from his friends, related through "disdainful observations", sometimes "reduce even a few of his better friends to the sort of schematic creations that appear under his microscope", his judgment usually feels fair, and Wallace implicates himself in this scheme.

 Charles Arrowsmith says the "Real" of the title also points at "the insoluble, ineffable, capital-R 'Real' of philosophy", and that "what Wallace experiences as the unknowability of his friends and the inscrutability of his own actions are functions of this kind of Real-ism".
 These "ambiguities", according to Arrowsmith, "are what give Taylor's writing its strengths: his receptivity to menace in the mundane, subcutaneous sexual vibrations, unconscious motivation".
 He also admired that Taylor "deals deftly ... with what it's like to be different in an overculture.
 Gently, slyly, he makes a point of noticing 'white people,' undermining the unspoken rule of much realist fiction that race need only be mentioned when it's other than white", and that he "humorously invert[s]" racist tropes.
 Arrowsmith cared least for "self-consciously literary" aspects of Taylor's writing and for a certain unevenness in Wallace's character, but concluded that "with tighter editing and the autobiographical impulse out of his system, what Taylor does next will be worth watching".

 Barbara VanDenburgh, writing for USA Today, chose it as one of nine LGBTQ books to read for Pride Month, and Laurie Muchnick, in Kirkus Reviews, selected it as one of six "queer debuts to read during Pride Month".

+Awards

-The novel was shortlisted for the 2020 Booker Prize.
+The novel was shortlisted for the 2020 Booker Prize and longlisted for the 2021 Aspen Words Literary Prize.